jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-07-03-new-real-estate-list-item.markdown

 {
   "site_id": "MLA", <-- Indicates the country you are listing in "title": "Property title",
-  "category_id": "MLA1474", <-- Indicates the operation and property type
+  "category_id": "MLA1474", <-- Operation and property type
   "price": 50000,
   "currency_id": "ARS",
   "available_quantity": 1,
   "buying_mode": "classified",
-  "listing_type_id": "silver", <-- Indicates the type of publication your item will be listed in "condition": "not_specified",
+  "listing_type_id": "silver", <-- Publication type your item will be listed in "condition": "not_specified",
   "pictures": [
     {
-      "id": "MLA2096545948_102011" <-- Indicates the picture ID if you have previously uploaded it to our Pictures API },
+      "id": "MLA2096545948_102011" <-- Picture ID if you have previously uploaded it to our Pictures API },
     {
       "source":"http://media.point2.com/p2a/htmltext/f2a4/590f/3627/f49be256595a86c91457/original.jpg"